zulip/zulip/help/restrict-account-creation.md

 You can restrict the ability to invite new users to join your Zulip organization to specific [roles](/help/roles-and-permissions).
-To protect your organization, while permission to send out individual email invitations is configurable, creating *reusable* invitation links is always limited to administrators.
+To protect your organization, permissions to send out individual email invitations and create invitation links are configurable.

 {start_tabs}

 {settings_tab|organization-permissions}

 1. Under **Joining the organization**, configure
-   **Who can invite users to this organization**.
+   **Who can send e-mail invitations to new users** and **Who can create invite links**.

 {!save-changes.md!}